silverwolfceh/View8/README.md

 2. Apply the [patch](./Disassembler/v8.patch):

     ```sh
-    git apply v8.patch
+    git apply -3 v8.patch
     ```

-    If it fails, look at the patch file and apply the changes manually.
+    And resolve any conflicts that may occur in different versions.

 3. Create a build configuration: